 In Asia, where the People’s Republic of China is the target of the American “pivot” or “rebalancing,” the national democratic struggle in the Philippines, led by the Communist Party of the Philippines, stands out in sharp relief and is an inspiration to people everywhere.
 The Philippines is vital for the projection of U.S. power in the Pacific region.
 Additionally, the Democratic People’s Republic of Korea (DPRK), despite threats, maintains their sovereignty and continues show their strength, keeping U.S. imperialists at bay.

 In Latin America and Africa, national democratic governments such as those in Venezuela and Zimbabwe are confronting imperialism.
 The point of these examples in not to inventory all that is important, but rather to illustrate the point made by Mao, “countries want independence, nations want liberation, and people need revolution.”

-We grasp the truth that political developments abroad can impact the revolutionary process at home, for example, for example, events in Mexico can have great impact on Chicano nation in the U.S.
+We grasp the truth that political developments abroad can impact the revolutionary process at home, for example, events in Mexico can have great impact on Chicano nation in the U.S.

 Along with our friends and allies, we are working to build a united front against imperialism.
 Part of developing that front is recognizing and supporting the fights of the working class in both advanced capitalist countries and the developing world.

 We reject the idea that the people of the U.S. gain material benefits from empire.
 We hold that the more setbacks and defeats for the monopoly capitalists who rule this country; the closer we are to freedom.

 We are proletarian internationalists who share a common enemy (the U.S. bankers and bosses) with the world’s peoples.
 The existence of this common enemy – coupled with the fact that capitalism anywhere is a roadblock to a society without classes – forms the material basis for internationalism.